Our staff and EDI

 Zero tolerance for harassment and hate crime

 We want our community and visitors alike to feel safe and supported at all times while on campus.
-Our Dignity & Respect Advisors support staff and students who may be experiencing bullying and harassment, and our Speak Out service enables our community to report online any inappropriate behaviour they have witnessed or experienced.
+Our Dignity & Respect Advisors support staff and students who may be experiencing bullying and harassment, and our Report and Support service enables our community to report online any inappropriate behaviour they have witnessed or experienced.

 The EDI Office is also a registered Third Party Hate Crime Reporting Centre, providing advice and support for anyone who experiences or witnesses a hate crime while at Herts, including staff, students, stakeholders, partners and visitors.
 We can make reports to the police on behalf of victims who wish to remain anonymous and/or do not want to go directly to the police.